-The trap passed the fireman who stood sentinel at the entrance, [the headquarters of the fire brigade and the police stations are generally together in Moscow] drove into the yard of the police station, and stopped at one of the doors.
+The trap passed the fireman who stood sentinel at the entrance,26 drove into the yard of the police station, and stopped at one of the doors.
 In the yard several firemen with their sleeves tucked up were washing some kind of cart and talking loudly.
 When the trap stopped, several policemen surrounded it, and taking the lifeless body of the convict under the arms, took him out of the trap, which creaked under him.
 The policeman who had brought the body got down, shook his numbed arm, took off his cap, and crossed himself.
 The body was carried through the door and up the stairs.
 Nekhludoff followed.
 In the small, dirty room where the body was taken there stood four beds.
 On two of them sat a couple of sick men in dressing-gowns, one with a crooked mouth, whose neck was bandaged, the other one in consumption.
 Two of the beds were empty; the convict was laid on one of them.
-A little man, with glistening eyes and continually moving brows, with only his underclothes and stockings on, came up with quick, soft steps, looked at the convict and then at Nekhludoff, and burst into loud laughter.
+A little man, wish glistening eyes and continually moving brows, with only his underclothes and stockings on, came up with quick, soft steps, looked at the convict and then at Nekhludoff, and burst into loud laughter.
 This was a madman who was being kept in the police hospital.